Operator RamLUT (imaFlex)

 1

-The allowed input bit width depends on the physical memory of the frame grabber and on how many operators share access to the RAM.
-Parameter RamAddressWidth provides the maximum address bits which can be used.
+The allowed input bit width depends on the physical memory of the frame grabber and on how many operators share the RAM.
+The RamAddressWidth parameter provides the maximum address bits that can be used.
 Note that this number may change depending on the number of RAM-based operators in the design.

 2